jemsbhai/Study_notes/Topics/Dirichlet_process/Dirichlet process.md

 - In this case, S is the parametric set of component distributions.
 The generative process is therefore that a sample is drawn from a Dirichlet process, and for each data point in turn a value is drawn from this sample distribution and used as the component distribution for that data point.

 - The fact that there is no limit to the number of distinct components which may be generated makes this kind of model appropriate for the case when the number of mixture components is not well-defined in advance.
-For example, the infinite mixture of Gaussians model.
+For example, the infinite mixture of Gaussians model.[2](https://en.wikipedia.org/wiki/Dirichlet_process#cite_note-3)